mayanksingh2298/i3lock-fancier/README.md

 ## Features:
 * will set up keyboard shortcuts and terminal aliases
-* the background of lockscreen is the current blurry screen of desktop
+* the lockscreen's background is your current blurry screen
 * shows time and date
 * separated configuration variables and more cleaner code in future
 * loading configurations from .ini config files with [this library](https://github.com/rxi/ini)